 Cons

-5. Goodyear Assurance Fuel Max (Best for Fuel Efficiency + Tread Life)
+5. Goodyear Assurance Fuel Max

-The Goodyear Assurance Fuel Max is a top choice for hybrid vehicle owners on a budget.
+The Goodyear Assurance Fuel Max is a top choice for hybrid Camry owners on a budget.
 Designed as a mid-tier Passenger All-Season tire, it focuses on providing long wear and efficient wet and dry traction.
-If fuel economy is a priority for you, this tire’s low rolling resistance is a must-consider feature.
+These Goodyear Assurance tires also come with a treadwear warranty, covering 6 years or 65,000 miles.

 Pros